 Our curriculum aims to prepare you for a career as an entrepreneur, an owner-manager or a policy maker.
 Core modules such as Theories and Practice of Entrepreneurship, Innovation Management, and Research Methods will equip you with a critical understanding of the range of economic, sociological, psychological and managerial theories of enterprise creation and development and how they apply in practice, together with an understanding of innovation at an operational and strategic level.

-90% of the University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).
 Many of our graduates go on to set up their own businesses or work for government and other policy making institutions or community-based organisations.
 Recent graduate destinations include consultancies and financial institutions such as: